 Classical conditioning is a type of associative learning that takes place unconsciously.
-It works by associating one stimulus with something else that already leads to a response.
-After an association is formed, the new stimulus will start to produce the same response.
+It works by associating one stimulus with something that already leads to a response.
+After an association is formed, the new stimulus will produce the same response.

 The process was first described by a Russian physiologist named Ivan Pavlov.
 He discovered classical conditioning during his research on the digestive systems of dogs.